immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

 [And you may even see some bieber tweets.](http://instantrimshot.com/index.php?sound=rimshot&play=true) ;-)

-Reload the web page to see the scraped URL's and counts.
+Reload the web page to see the scraped URL's and their counts.

 # The REPL

-You may have noticed the nREPL and Swank ports configured in the deployment descriptor above.
+You may have noticed the [nREPL] and [Swank] ports configured in the deployment descriptor above.
 They are not externally accessible.
 They can only be accessed via an ssh tunnel secured with your private key.